DevIos01/StarThisProject/README.md

 ```
 6.In your Slack workspace, install the app and authorize it to access your Slack account.

-7.In your GitHub account, configure the OAuth app and set the authorization callback URL to http://localhost:3000/auth/github/callback.
+7.In your GitHub account, configure the OAuth app and set the authorization callback URL to http://localhost:3000/auth/callback

-8.In your Slack workspace, run the /auth command to authorize the app to access your GitHub account.
+8.In your Slack workspace, you can now react to a github link and if its not authorized , it will send you message with link to authorize.

 # Usage
 To use the application, you need to take the following steps: